genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 #. *Multi-hit mapped reads*: total number of reads aligned >1 times to the
    reference genome.

-In case you analyse **paired-end reads** data, you'll see the following
+In case you analyse **paired-end reads** data, you will see the following
 statistics:

 #. *Total number of mate pairs*: how many paired-end reads used to map to the reference genome;